Event Sponsorship

 -

-Enjoy the quiet, peaceful surroundings at Aaron & Kay Hudson Preserve at Oak Hill near Douglasville, Georgia.
-Each walk will be led by a trained guide.
+This event is led by a trained guide at GALT’s Aaron & Kay Hudson Preserve at Oak Hill near Douglasville, Georgia.

 Forest Bathing, also known as “Shinrin-Yoku,” is a Japanese practice that promotes relaxation and mindfulness through reconnecting with nature.
 During this walk, our guide will lead us through engaging our senses as we immerse ourselves in the vibrant colors and scents of the fall forest.
 Soak in the beauty that surrounds you and find an abundance of joy and healing.